green-cats/router-php/README.md

 ```

 ## Usage
-Connect the necessary classes for the router BulveyzRouter\Route and BulveyzRouter\Router can be connected separately (if you use singleton), but BulveyzRouter\Route must be called and routers must be defined before BulveyzRouter\Router::routeVoid();
+Connect the necessary classes for the router BulveyzRouter\Route and BulveyzRouter\Router can be connected separately (if you use singleton), but BulveyzRouter\Route must be called and routes must be defined before BulveyzRouter\Router::routeVoid();
-And don't forget to call BulveyzRouter\Router::routeVoid(); before dfained routes.
+And don't forget to call BulveyzRouter\Router::routeVoid(); before defained routes.

 ### Example
 #### index.php